IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool.html.markdown

 - `pool_id` - (String) The unique identifier of the load balancer pool (without the load balancer prefix).
 - `related_crn` - (String) The Cloud Resource Name (CRN) of the associated load balancer resource.
 - `session_persistence_http_cookie_name` - (String) The HTTP cookie name used for session persistence.
 Only present when `session_persistence_type = "http_cookie"`.
 This is system-generated and read-only.
+- `server_authentication` - (List) The server authentication configuration for this pool.
+This property will be absent if the pool protocol is not `https`.

+  Nested schema for **server_authentication**:
+	- `verify_certificate` - (Boolean) If set to `true`, the backend server certificate is verified.
+	- `certificate_authority` - (String) The CRN of the certificate instance used for backend server certificate verification.

+- `client_authentication` - (List) The client authentication configuration for this pool.

+  Nested schema for **client_authentication**:
+	- `certificate_instance` - (String) The CRN of the certificate instance that the load balancer presents to backend servers.

 ## Import